GianniBYoung/GianniBYoung/README.md

 - 👋 Hi, I’m @GianniBYoung
 - 👀 I’m interested in Linux, Scripting, web scraping, and p2p systems
 - 🌱 I’m currently learning Ansible, Golang and improving my system administration skills
-- 📫 How to reach me at ask for my telegram
+- 📫 Wanna chat?
+Ask for my telegram

 <!---
 GianniBYoung/GianniBYoung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.